Keshav Murthy | Couchbase Blog

 All posts by Keshav Murthy

 Keshav Murthy is a Vice President at Couchbase R&D. Previously, he was at MapR, IBM, Informix, Sybase, with more than 20 years of experience in database design & development.
 He lead the SQL and NoSQL R&D team at IBM Informix.
 He has received two President's Club awards at Couchbase, two Outstanding Technical Achievement Awards at IBM.
-Keshav has a bachelor's degree in Computer Science and Engineering from the University of Mysore, India, holds ten US patents and has three US patents pending.
+Keshav has a bachelor's degree in Computer Science and Engineering from the University of Mysore, India, and has received twenty four US patents.

 GenAI: A New Tool in the Developer Toolbox